cdvelop/tinystring/benchmark/MEMORY_REDUCTION.md

 - **Performance penalties**: Reflection and parsing overhead
 - **WebAssembly inefficiency**: Poor optimization for WASM targets

-**TinyString eliminates these issues** by providing manual implementations that are specifically optimized for TinyGo and WebAssembly environments.
+**fmt eliminates these issues** by providing manual implementations that are specifically optimized for TinyGo and WebAssembly environments.

 ## TinyGo Memory Model